 In addition to the currently enforced Reliability Standards, NERC, NPCC, the OEB and IESO continue to develop and issue new and revised Reliability Standards and other regulations, including Critical Infrastructure Protection Standards and Cybersecurity Regulations with which Hydro One and other utilities, owners and operators of the bulk electricity system in North America must comply.
 Hydro One expects to continue to perform work, and to incur associated costs, in order to achieve, sustain and demonstrate compliance with all of these Reliability Standards.
 Hydro One anticipates that these costs will be recovered in rates.
-See the Annual MD&A under the subheadings "Risk Management and Risk Factors - Risks Relating to Hydro One's Business - Compliance with Laws and Regulations", "Risk Management and Risk Factors - Risks Relating to Hydro One's Business - Risk Associated with Information Technology (IT), Operational Technology (OT) Infrastructure and Data Security" and "Risk Management and Risk Factors - Risks Relating to Hydro One's Business - Risks Relating to Asset Condition, Capital Projects and Innovation" for more information.
+See the Annual MD&A under the subheadings "Risk Management and Risk Factors - Risks Relating to Hydro One's Business - Compliance with Laws and Regulations", "Risk Management and Risk Factors - Risks Relating to Hydro One's Business - Risk Management and Risk Factors - Risks Relating to Hydro One's Business - Risk Management and Risk Factors - Risks Relating to Hydro One's Business - Risk Management and Risk Factors - Risks Relating to Hydro One's Business - Risk Management and Risk Factors - Risks Relating to Hydro One's Business - Risk Management and Risk Factors - Risks Relating to Hydro One's Business - Risk Management and Risk Factors - Risks Relating to Hydro One's Business - Risk Management and Risk Factors - Risks Relating to Hydro One's Business - Risk Management and Risk Factors - Risks Relating to Hydro One's Business - Risk Management and Risk Factors - Risks Relating to Hydro One's Business - Risk Management and Risk Factors - Risks Relating to Hydro One's Business - Risk Management and Risk Factors - Risks Relating to Hydro One's Business - Risks Relating to Asset Condition, Capital Projects and Innovation" for more information.